-We are now reading for the Winter issue, which will be published in December of 2017.
+We are now reading for the fall issue, which will be published in late September of 2020.

 All types of poetry are welcome, from formal to experimental.
 Emphasis is placed on the ideas conveyed, craft, language, the beauty of expression, and the picture that extends beyond the frame of the poem.
 Quality is paramount.
 No previously published poems, please.

 Be sure to find and like us on Facebook.
 Something of yours could be featured someday and you wouldn't want to miss it.

 By submitting work to Third Wednesday, the author grants us First Right to publish the work in print and electronically (on our blog site).
 Work that is accepted will be published in one print issue of Third Wednesday.
 All copyrights revert to the author upon publication.